shanegibbs/dragon-gen/docs/character.md

 ## Summary

-The personality system creates unique, dynamic relationships between dragons:
+The personality and value system creates unique, dynamic relationships between dragons:
-- Each dragon has distinct traits and preferences
+- Each dragon has distinct traits, preferences, and values
-- Elements influence base personality tendencies
+- Elements influence base personality tendencies and values
+- Compatibility is determined by traits, preferences, and value alignment
+- Value alignment contributes 30% to overall compatibility
+- Special value-based interactions occur when dragons share or conflict in values
 - Compatibility determines interaction quality
 - Relationships evolve and stabilize over time
-- Interactions reflect personality differences and similarities
+- Interactions reflect personality differences, similarities, and value alignment

-This creates a rich social simulation where dragons form friendships, rivalries, and everything in between based on their individual personalities and how they interact over time.
+This creates a rich social simulation where dragons form friendships, rivalries, and everything in between based on their individual personalities, values, and how they interact over time.